 An angler’s haven, Alabama is a fantastic bass fishing spot with a large number of high-density bass fishing lakes.
 Ever since the discovery of Lake Guntersville, this state has been at the top of everyone’s fishing bucket list.
 The top destinations are Guntersville Lake, Pickwick Lake and Lewis Smith Lake.

 Popular among the anglers for its tournament glory, Lake Okeechobee is Florida’s central bass fishing spot.
+You can also start your own fishing business by getting an LLC in Florida.
 Apart from this, there are a few other bass fishing spots too.
 The top ones include Lake Okeechobee, Lake Kissimmee and St. Johns River.

 From Clear Lake in the north to Perris Lake in the south, California is blessed with some of the finest trophy largemouth fishing spots in the world.
 The best bass fishing spots in California are Clear Lake and Castaic Lake.